Website Designing Information

 Draft-samples of my high-end styles are only shown to customers in person, and no finished high-end styled web design is displayed nor linked to online (I do, of course, link to high-end SEO sites, but I do not publicly describe which of the pages are high-end).
 Customers have paid for the specialized coding, and it would be very unfair for me to place the websites online where their coding can be copied.
 The customers can choose to place their high-end websites online if they wish, but I will continue to keep the coding private.

 The layouts found within this website and most all of its links are quite good and work very well for search engines and their intended audiences, but the high-end designs shadow all else.
 Some of my high-end pages focus on specific purposes while not giving as much attention to visual appearances.
-One example is a page that I invested over three-hundred hours into reworking to earn the number two spot on Google's® national rankings (second only to the mega-popularity of Wikipedia).
+One example is a page that I invested over three-hundred hours into reworking to earn the number two spot on Google's® national rankings against very strong competition (second only to the mega-popularity of Wikipedia).
 Earning a #1 rank is not difficult, but it does require more time and expense.

 If you prefer a Bugatti rather than a Yugo, a Rembrandt rather than a Disney, a cello rather than television, or a Newton rather than a Dickens, then you know why the high-end web design is preferred.

 Additional services are billed at the hourly rate.
 There is no extra charge for my designing the website to be search engine optimized (some companies charge an additional $500.00—$5,000.00 or more).
 The price that I quote on the contract is the full price that the customer pays; not a penny more.